o19s/opensearch-search-quality-evaluation/prfaq.md

 * Run Query Sets: Execute query sets against OpenSearch, retrieving search results for analysis.
 * Compare Search Relevance Metrics: Visualize and compare key search relevance metrics within the OpenSearch Dashboards, gaining actionable insights into search performance.

-Key Features and Benefits:
+Key Features and Benefits of the Search Evaluation Framework>

 * Seamless OpenSearch Integration: Works seamlessly with OpenSearch, leveraging its capabilities for search and data analysis.
 * Comprehensive Metrics: Provides a wide range of search relevance metrics to assess search performance from various perspectives.
 * Visualizations in OpenSearch Dashboards: Leverages the power of OpenSearch Dashboards to visualize and compare metrics, facilitating data-driven insights.

-Availability:

 The Search Evaluation Framework is available now as part of the Search Relevance Workbench.
 To learn more and get started, please visit https://github.com/o19s/opensearch-search-quality-evaluation.